ythecombinator/react-matchez/README.md

 - This component represents a **shape** to be matched.
 - Its props are the pattern: the shape of value you expect for this branch.
 - Its `children` will be rendered if the shape defined within its other props match the `value` prop passed to its `Match` parent.
+- It takes two type parameters:
+  - `Shape`: It's the shape of the `value` prop to its `Match` parent.
+Useful for type inference.
+  - `Strict`: Indicates whether you want the compiler to make all the `Shape` properties deeply `required` in order to match.

 ### Props